 Yes, for those U.S. citizens who are sophisticated investors looking for unique real estate investment avenues, we recommend that you consult with your tax professional for the best strategies tailored to your specific needs.

-NEW LAWS PASSED JULY 30, 2009 Regarding Client providing information to Banks, Escrow and Insurance Companies:
+NEW LAWS PASSED JULY 30, 2009 Regarding Client providing information to Banks, Escrow and Insurance Companies: still in effect today!

 This is in observance of Law No. 8204 “Estupefacientes, Sustancias Psicotrópicas, Drogas de Uso No Autorizado, Actividades Conexas, Legimitación de Capitales y Financiamiento al Terrorismo” (the anti money-laundering law), which requires that financial institutions complete a dossier on clients whose financial movements exceed $10,000.